These Blondies with Cinnamon Cream Cheese Frosting taste like a cross between carrot cake and blondies – They’re simply delicious!

 In a medium bowl, whisk the flour, baking powder and salt together.
 Set aside.

-In a second medium bowl, whisk the melted butter and brown sugar together until combined.
+In a second medium bowl, whisk the softened butter and brown sugar together until combined.
 Add the eggs and vanilla and mix well.
 Using a rubber spatula, fold the dry ingredients into the egg mixture until just combined.

 Spoon the batter into the prepared pan, smoothing the top with a rubber spatula.